sebanc/linuxloops/Readme.md

 ## How does it work ?

-The LinuxLoops script will chroot into a temporary rootfs images (usually lxc container rootfs or an actual distribution iso) and then perform the install from there using the package manager.
+The LinuxLoops script will chroot into a temporary rootfs images (usually lxc container rootfs or an actual distribution iso) and then perform the install from there using the target distribution package manager.

-For security purpose, Linuxloops will not install packages/binaries which are not present in the official repositories.
+For security purpose, Linuxloops will not install packages/binaries that are not present in the official distribution repositories.
 The only exceptions are:
 - The "RPM fusion" repo for Fedora and the "EPEL" repo for RedHat based distros are enabled by default as they contain necessary packages for standard use.
 - For Arch based distros, the "shim-signed" AUR package is included in order to support Secure Boot.